Windows 7 vs Windows 10

-There are a number of other improvements that we've seen in Windows 10, including Snap Assist, Syncing desktop settings, Contiuum, Windows Ink, Refresh and Reset options, not to mention the new design language, but probably the most compelling reasons to upgrade to Windows 10 were that it was free up until 29 July 2016.
+There are a number of other improvements that we've seen in Windows 10, including Snap Assist, Syncing desktop settings, Windows Ink, Timeline, Story Remix not to mention the new design language, but probably the most compelling reason to upgrade to Windows 10 was that it was free up until 29 July 2016.

 Windows 10: Specs

 - membership of Windows Insider Program

 Windows 7 is still a reliable and stable operating system, but mainstream support has ended and security updates will cease in 2020.